puppetry-ai/AppSumoReviewScraper/README.md

 ## License

 This script is licensed under the MIT License.
-You can use it for any purpose, including commercial use, as long as you include the original author's name and the license information in the script.

 ## Disclaimer